jparkie/cookiecutter-scala-play/{{cookiecutter.project_slug}}/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] This change is a trivial rework / code cleanup without any test coverage.
 - [ ] This change is covered by existing tests.
 - [ ] This change is covered by new tests.
+- [ ] This change is partially covered by manual tests.

 ### Existing Tests